Understanding Signal Check Feedback

 Signal Check, Expansion Pack, and Spot Check are the three types of assignments your teacher could give you in Revision Assistant.
 You will be able to request different amounts of instant help while you write based on the type of assignment you're working on.
 Signal Check assignments can give you feedback on your essay overall, individual sentences, grammar, and prewriting.
 You can tell you're in a Signal Check assignment because the headers will be blue.
 Expansion Pack assignments have teal headers and can give you feedback on your essay overall, prewriting, and grammar.
 Spot Check assignments are purple and they let you show off your writing skills with no tips or feedback at all.

-- Click the title of the Signal Check or Expansion Pack assignment you'd like to work on.
+- Log in.
+Then, click the title of the Signal Check or Expansion Pack assignment you'd like to work on.
 Start writing and formatting your essay in the Writing Space.

 If you don't see a Signal Check button and your header is purple, then you are working on a Spot Check assignment and you won't be able to request a Signal Check or other help from Revision Assistant as you write.

 - After a few seconds, you will see colorful, Wi-Fi-like bars appear at the top of your essay draft.
 This is called your holistic feedback.

 - If you're working on Signal Check assignment (teal header), you will also notice that Revision Assistant highlighted certain sentences in your essay and icons popped up next to the highlighted sentences.
 This is called your sentence-level feedback.